charlier999/GraduationRequirementViewer/README/CapstoneDetails.md

 ```
 2. Storing user course history
 ```
-The inital design for haneling the user's course history was to have the database tables store the course history.
+The inital design for handling the user's course history was to have the database tables store the course history.
 This inital design did not scale cheeply when new users are made.
 To solve the issue, the web browser's local storage was used to store a JSON of the user's course history.
 This allowed for the removal of the public users system and thier related tables in the database.
 ```